spaconference/spa-website/lead-a-session.md

 ## The submission and selection process

-To submit your proposal, complete the <a href="https://spaconference.org/scripts/makeproposal.php">Submit a proposal for a session</a> form.
+To submit your proposal, complete the [Submit a proposal for a session](https://spaconference.org/scripts/makeproposal.php) form.

 Your submission is completely anonymous right up until we have the draft programme - then we just check no-one has too many sessions in, or several at the same time.